 Basic Savings Account

-A basic savings account is just that — an easily accessible account that allows you to store your money separate from your checking account.
-While you do earn interest with a basic savings account, don’t expect it to be much.
+A basic account is just that — an easily accessible account that allows you to store your money separate from your checking account.
+While you do earn interest with it, don’t expect it to be much.

 In fact, on the low end, you’ll receive just 0.01% while a high yield account still only earns about 1% APY.
 Still, the dismal interest rates are compensated by easy to access funds.
-You can withdraw them directly from your bank’s ATM if you have a physical branch near you.
+You can withdraw them directly from your bank’s ATM with a debit card if you have a physical branch near you.

 Even if you save through an online bank, an electronic transfer can go through as quickly as the same day.
 It may take a bit longer in certain situations, like if you complete the transaction late at night or on a weekend or holiday.

-Another perk is that basic savings accounts come with low or no balance minimums.
+Another perk is that they come with low or no balance minimums.
 If you’re just starting to save, this is a convenient and cost-effective way to store your money.
-Saving money is easy and fast for beginners and seasoned savers alike with a basic savings account.
+Saving money is easy and fast for beginners and seasoned savers alike with a basic high-yield savings account.

 Money Market Account